Working toward a Spiritual Goal

 The happiness we experience also comes from an unawareness, but in this case, unawareness of the deepest truth of things.
 To be more accurate, we have to say that unawareness underlies both constructive and destructive behavior.
 For destructive behavior, we’re unaware of both the deepest truth, and relative truth.
 For constructive behavior, we just have unawareness of deepest truth.
 There’s a sort of voice in our heads, who thinks, “What should I do?
 I want to get my own way!
 I’m worried.”
 It seems like there is a truly findable little “me” in there that is talking.
 But this doesn’t correspond to reality.
 There’s no such thing.
 There’s just a verbal component of our thoughts and no little “me” doing the complaining and worrying.
 When we’re unaware of how we exist, we’re unaware of the deepest reality, and we identify with this projection of a fantasy “me” inside us.
 Because it doesn’t correspond to reality, we’re insecure about it, and try to make ourselves secure.
 Of course, we can never succeed.

 One mechanism we use to try to make that imagined little “me” secure is our disturbing emotions.
 We feel, “If I can just get something, I’m going to be secure,” and so we have greed and attachment and lust.
 Then we feel, “If I can just get that away from me, I’ll be secure,” and so we have anger and repulsion.
 Or we might be naive and think, “If I just pretend that whatever’s threatening me doesn’t exist, it’ll make me secure.”
-On this basis we also have destructive behaviour, like when we ignore our growing level of stress.
+On this basis we also have destructive behavior, like when we ignore our growing level of stress.
 On the basis of anger we yell, hurt, and even kill others.
 With greed, we steal or engage in inappropriate sexual behavior that hurts others.
 With naivety, we become workaholics, eat an unhealthy diet and never exercise.
 So all of this comes from naivety about the deepest truth – how we exist – and of cause and effect.